chizou/co-covid-shp-generator/README.md

 The application then processes the county specific data into the attribute table of a Colorado by county shapefile

+## Requirements
+The only requirement is python3 with pip installed.

 ## Quick Start
 ```
 git clone https://github.com/chizou/co-covid-shp-generator